-Tokyo Skytree - The tallest structure in Japan, Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake-resistant.
+Tokyo Skytree - The tallest structure in Japan and the tallest tower in the world, Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake resistant.

 Day 5: Tokyo - Hakone - Mt Fuji

 After breakfast depart Tokyo and head to Hakone, a drive of around 2 hours.
 Throughout the day you will have a chance to take a glimpse at this awe-inspiring Mt.
 Fuji, but please bear in mind that it needs to be a clear day.